AlinaGXY/Cache-simulator/README.md

 DineroFull.din 2 1 0 0 8192 64 1 16384 64 4 0 32768 64 8 65536 64 16

-Code instruction
+# Code instruction
-1.	main.cpp.
+1.	main.cpp
 There are four functions.
 In “RandomReplace” function, we randomly kick a block and push the new block information to the lines map.
 Then in the “leastRecent” function, We use the variable “age” to record whether the block is used recently.
 So when the set is full, and we want to add new data to the set, we could kick the least recent use instruction/data out of the set.
 The “initialize” function is to initialize the information of the cache by using argument that we input.
 Finally, main function reads in .din file and executes each operation line by line.

-2.	block.h,
+2.	block.h
 There are three classes.
 The first class, “request” contains the type of the operation, tag, index, and the real address.
 In the class “line”, it contains the check of whether the block is dirty, or whether it is instruction and the information about its tag and age.
 In the class “set”, it contains the number of line in the set, and store the information of lines in an unordered map.

-3.	cache.h,
+3.	cache.h
 I declared a “Cache class”.
 It includes the contents like capacity, block_size, blockNumber, etc. And I transform the address into the tag and index according to cache configuration in “generalAddress” function by using the shift operator and “&” operator.
 The two dimensional array “statistic” represents the count of the “read”, ”write”, ”fetch” instructions.
 Find function is the core of our code.
 According to the request (tag and index), we find the corresponding set and search through the set to find whether the tag is in the cache.
 If it is in the cache, it means “hit”; If we cannot find the tag in the cache, it means “miss”.
 When read or fetch miss happens, we have to search the block in the lower level and then place it in the set.
 If empty space is available, then we can just put it inside the set.
 Otherwise, we have to perform replacement strategy to decide an old block to be deleted.